avdssrk/Sigmoid_Appr_on_FPGA/README.md

-# Sigmoid_Appr_on_FPGA
+# Piece Wise Linear aprroximation of sigmoid function
-Implementation of Piece-wise Linear Sigmoid Function approximation of Virtex-6
+Sigmoid function is most commonly used activation function in Neural Networks.